Can You Add Skylights on Roof You Already Have? 7 Key Things to Know First

-Many Canadian homeowners are now considering skylights on roof to brighten up their homes, improve energy efficiency, and add a stylish upgrade.
-But if your home is already built, you might wonder: Can I still add skylights without replacing my entire roof?
+A lot of Canadian homeowners are now adding skylights on roof to bring in more natural light, save on energy bills, and give their homes a nice upgrade.
+But if your house is already built, you might be asking: Can I still install skylights without having to replace the whole roof?

-Here are 7 essential things to know before starting your skylight project.
+Before you start, here are 7 important things you should know about your skylight project.

 1. Yes, You Can Add Skylights on Roof—But It Depends on the Structure